rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 ## Library Updates

+### [ezinput]

-[ezinput] by [@eexsty][ezinput_creator] is a powerful input-agnostic library targeting complete support to axis and button handling for the Bevy game engine.
+[ezinput] by [@eexsty][ezinput_creator] is a powerful input-agnostic library, targeting complete support for axis and button handling in the Bevy game engine.

 EZInput strives to be simple as possible using the nifty ECS features that Bevy offers, while still being powerful and flexible without using any unsafe code.
-This and the previous 0.3.* releases were targetted for performance and ergonomics improvements, including a new declarative macro to allow for cleaner and smaller code.
+This and the previous 0.3.* releases were targeted for performance and ergonomics improvements, including a new declarative macro to allow for cleaner and smaller code.